cnabio/cnab-spec/802-credential-sets.md

 Similar tooling could choose to load the values by name from a database, vault, or file.

 The created and modified timestamps are in [RFC 3339](https://www.ietf.org/rfc/rfc3339.txt) format.

+### Namespaces

+Credential Sets MAY be scoped to a namespace.
+When a namespace is unset or empty, the document is considered to be global.
+Documents in a namespace MAY reference a global document, but global documents MUST NOT reference namespaced documents.

+* The combination of namespace and name must be unique.
+  How the namespace and name are represented to create a unique key is out of scope of this specification and is up to the implementing storage provider.
+* When a CNAB host environment is shared between a tool that supports namespaces and one that does not, namespaced documents are not guaranteed to be accessible using a tool that does not support namespaces.

+### Labels

+Credential Sets MAY define labels which can be used by storage providers to query for the document.
+For example, retrieving credential sets that were generated from a given bundle.

+How labels are represented in storage is out-of-scope of this spec and is up to the implementing storage provider.

 ## Credential Injection